-In any case involving a defendant charged with an offense, the appropriate judicial officer, at the earliest practicable time, shall, after consultation with the counsel for the defendant and the attorney for the Government, set the case for trial on a day certain, or list it for trial on a weekly or other short-
+In any case involving a defendant charged with an offense, the appropriate judicial officer, at the earliest practicable time, shall, after consultation with the counsel for the defendant and the attorney for the Government, set the case for trial on a day certain, or list it for trial on a weekly or other shortterm trial calendar at a place within the judicial district so as to assure a speedy trial.

 18 U.S.C. §3161(a).
 This provision is intended to "permit the trial of a case at any place within the judicial district.
 This language was included in anticipation of problems which might occur in districts with statutory divisions, where it could be difficult to set trial outside the division."
 H.R.Rep.
 No. 93-1508, 93d Cong., 2d Sess.
-29 (1974)
+29 (1974).